 Members of the Diversity Committee coordinate a workshop for students who attend local law schools.
 In this workshop, Assistant District Attorneys provide students with advice on how to improve their interviewing skills and successfully navigate the interview process.
 In addition, students may submit their resumes to be reviewed and critiqued by members of our Hiring Board.
 A reception with the Diversity Committee members follows the panel discussion.

-Please see the Upcoming Events section below for updates about our 2011 Interviewing Skills & Resume Workshop.
+Please see the Upcoming Events section below for updates.
 Contact ResumeWorkshop@dany.nyc.gov if you have additional questions.

 The Diversity Committee Law School Liaisons Sub-Committee serves to establish relationships with affinity groups at local law schools in an effort to form connections with them that extend beyond the academic year.
 Student organizations interested in learning more about the professional life of an Assistant District Attorneyare offered group tours of our office and the court system.
 Liaisons also coordinate presentations on-campus to discuss careers in criminal prosecution and the role of the prosecutor in the criminal justice system.
 Assistant District Attorneys volunteer to be liaisons and are partnered with different groups and schools.
 Many liaisons are alumni looking forward to the opportunity to reconnect with their alma maters.

 For more information, student organizations can contact the Public Interest Advisor or Career Services at their law schools or email firstname.lastname@example.org.

 The Diversity Committee hosts a variety of heritage events throughout the year, which include office-wide presentations by guest speakers.
 Past speakers have included Geoffrey Canada, President of Harlem Children’s Zone, attorney David Boies who spoke about challenging California’s Proposition 8, Dennis Walcott, former Chancellor of the NYC Department of Education, and writer and activist Gloria Steinem.
 The Committee also celebrated the 50th Anniversary of the Freedom Rides with a discussion with two original Freedom Riders.

 The office also sponsors inclusion events and luncheons for our summer interns and newly appointed Assistant District Attorneys.
 Our hope is that these events will allow our summer interns and first-year ADAs to meet our diverse staff and facilitate informal mentoring relationships.